 - 1. Full-Time Equivalent Authority Employees by Function - 2.
+Operating Indicators by Function/Program - 3.
 Capital Asset Statistics by Function/Program

 Sources

 Unless otherwise noted, the information in these schedules is derived from the Comprehensive Annual Financial Reports for the relevant year.